DHTMLX/docs-suite/docs/chart/data_loading.md

 ## Saving and restoring state

-To save the current state of a chart, use the **serialize()** method of [DataCollection](/data_collection/).
-It converts the data of a chart into an array of JSON objects.
+To save the current state of a chart, use the `serialize()` method of [DataCollection](/data_collection/).
+The method converts the chart data into an array of JSON objects.
-Each JSON object contains a set of *key:value* pairs for data titles and values.
+Each JSON object contains `key:value` pairs that match the original data set structure.

 ~~~js
 const state = chart1.data.serialize();
 ~~~

-Then you can parse the data stored in the saved state array to a different chart.
+You can then parse the saved state into a different chart.
 For example:

 ~~~js
 // creating a new chart